getodk/docs/README.md

  * Install [git](https://git-scm.com/downloads)
  * Install [Git-LFS](https://git-lfs.github.com/)

-After installing, you should verify that Python was succesfully installed and is available on your PATH.
+After installing, you should verify that Python was successfully installed and is available on your PATH.
 To verify Python is installed properly and has been added to your PATH, query the Python version using the following command.

 	Bash (Linux/Mac)